 A limited number of employees process all transactions from beginning to end.
-A limited number of employees also receive and disburse money, issue receipts and checks, post receipts in the accounting records, prepare bank deposits, reconcile bank statements, and prepare financial statements.
+Limited employees also receive and disburse money, issue receipts and checks, post receipts to accounting records, prepare bank deposits, reconcile statements, and prepare financials.

 This has been a continuing audit finding since fiscal year 1998.